-Warning Lights: (6) Low Engine Temperature.
-Wired into a switch on engine block which operates at a nominal temperature of 75°F (24°C).
+Six Warning Lights: The Low Engine Temperature light is wired into a switch on the engine block which operates at a nominal temperature of 75°F (24°C).
 The remaining five give indication of engine malfunction shutdown due to:

 - a.
 Overcrank

 - b.
 Overspeed

 - c.
 Low Oil Pressure

 - d.
 High Engine Temperature

 - e.
 Generator Overvoltage